-Diabetes educators are health professionals, such as doctors, nurses, dietitians, pharmacists, exercise specialists, and social workers, who specialize in the treatment of people with diabetes.
+Diabetes educators are health professionals, such as doctors, nurses, dietitians, pharmacists, exercise specialists, and social workers, who specialize in the treatment of people who have diabetes.

-Certified diabetes educators (CDEs) are licensed in their professional field in the state in which they practice.
+Certified diabetes educators (CDEs) are licensed in their professional fields in the states in which they practice.
 Most are certified by the National Certification Board of Diabetes Educators.
 Certification is voluntary.

 WebMD Medical Reference from Healthwise